K-8 Disability Awareness Curriculum

 Why is this work important?

 Awareness is the foundation of empathy.
-For young students to achieve a greater sense of empathy, they must first develop an awareness and appreciation of differences.
-The Changing Perspectives curriculum presented below aims to reduce bullying and social isolation in schools by teaching about differences and supporting teacher’s work to build an inclusive community within the classroom.
-The program’s goal is to help each child recognize his or her uniqueness and challenges and in doing so promote a deeper understanding, respect and acceptance of all people.
+For learners of all ages to achieve a greater sense of empathy, they must first develop an awareness and appreciation of differences.
+Changing Perspectives curricula aim to reduce bullying and social isolation in schools by teaching about differences and supporting educators’ work to build inclusive communities within their classrooms and schools.
+The goal is to help each child recognize his or her uniqueness and challenges and, in doing so, to promote a deeper understanding, respect, and acceptance of all people.

-EXPERIENCE – Changing Perspectives will work with your school to design an awareness event to help students understand what it is truly like to live with a disability.
-Events usually consists of a combination of guest speakers and simulation activities.
+Experience: To bring learning to life, Changing Perspectives will work with your school to design an awareness event that helps students understand what living with a disability is truly like.
+Events usually include a combination of guest speakers and simulation activities.